Pomax/are-we-flying/docs/index.md

   const maxBank = constrainMap(speed, 50, 200, 10, DEFAULT_MAX_BANK);
   const { targetBank, maxDBank, targetHeading, headingDiff } =
-    getTargetBankAndTurnRate(autopilot, heading, maxBank, useStickInstead);
+    // ...and we'll need this function to know whether we're on stick or not, too. getTargetBankAndTurnRate(autopilot, heading, maxBank, useStickInstead);

   ...

   // And of course, we now need to either update the aileron trim
-  // or the aileron itself, so, which one are we working with? if (useStickInstead) {
+  // or just "the aileron", so: which one are we working with? if (useStickInstead) {
     const position = aileron + update / 100;
-    // Even though the aileron value is a percent value, when *setting*
+    // Even though the aileron value is reported as percentage, when
-    // the aileron you need to map that to [-16384,+16384], and it has
+    // *setting* the aileron you need to map that to [-16384,+16384],
-    // to be an integer value or it'll crash SimConnect: api.trigger("AILERON_SET", (-16384 * position) | 0);
+    // and it has to be a clean integer value or it'll crash SimConnect
+    // Oh, and a positive aileron value corresponds to a negative here.
+    // Because of course it does.
+    api.trigger("AILERON_SET", (-16383 * position) | 0);
   } else {
     trim.roll += update;
     api.set("AILERON_TRIM_PCT", trim.roll);